Google Analytics 4 (GA4): What it is and How To Set up the Basics

 User retention graphs on Google Analytics 4

-There are lots of available features on GA4.
-You may not need all of them, but here are some of the best options to help you dive into user behaviour.
+You may not need all of the many features available in GA4, but here are some of the best options to help you analyse user behaviour on your website:

 Trend alerts and anomalies.
-By notifying you to significant trends and anomalies in your data, GA4 highlights potential changes or current fashions to help you identify new customer needs and predict future behaviour.
+By notifying you of significant trends and anomalies in your data, GA4 highlights potential changes or current fashions to help you identify new customer needs and predict future behaviour.
+It can also help highlight spam activity.

 Churn probability.
-Identifying churn probability – or how likely a customer is to stop doing business with you – can help with budget forecasts, developing future marketing plans, and improving user experience.
+Identifying churn probability – or how likely a customer is to stop doing business with you – can help with budget forecasts, development of future marketing plans, and user experience improvements.

 Potential revenue.
 How much are your customers likely to spend on your business?
 You can delve further into data to identify higher-spending customers, who you can then use to create audiences to target high-value users.